 The program facilitates access to a full suite of research platforms through its affiliation with the National Center for Atmospheric Research and the US Department of Energy’s Atmospheric Radiation Measurements (ARM) program.
 Close affiliations with the NOAA Geophysical Fluid Dynamics Laboratory at Princeton and the Goddard Institute for Space Studies in Manhattan provide collaborative research experiences for GPAS students.
 Additionally, students of the program are able to deploy field instrumentation and utilize the data produced from two permanent field stations near campus: the Rutgers Gardens Weather Station and the Photochemical Assessment Monitoring (PAM) Site.
 The PAM Site houses a full range of trace gas and aerosol sampling, a 20 meter tower measuring turbulent fluxes, a wind profiler radar, and a state-of-the-art solar radiation monitoring system.

-The Graduate Program in Geological Sciences through the Department of Earth and Planetary Sciences offers research opportunities in Quaternary Studies and Engineering Geophysics as well as graduate certificate programs in these areas.
+The Graduate Program in Earth and Planetary Sciences through the Department of Earth and Planetary Sciences offers research opportunities in Quaternary Studies and Engineering Geophysics as well as graduate certificate programs in these areas.
 Candidates with a bachelor's degree may apply for either the either the Master of Science or Doctor of Philosophy degree program.
 Graduate student research projects can take full advantage of the region’s diverse geology as well as be part of numerous ongoing research projects worldwide.

 Shared faculty, research, and facilities with Rutgers’ Department of Marine and Coastal Sciences, Anthropology, Environmental Sciences, and the Rutgers Energy Institute offer additional means of study and research possibilities, along with ties to the Departments of Geography, Chemistry, Physics, and Ecology, Evolution, & Natural Resources.
 Facilities and resources at Lamont-Doherty Earth Observatory (LDEO), Woods Hole Oceanographic Institution, Princeton University, and the American Museum of Natural History, are a few of the many nearby northeast research resources.